-- (1) A person shall not erect a dividing fence or a boundary fence that is not a sufficient fence unless - (a) in respect of a dividing fence - - (i) All the owners of land that the dividing fence separates agree in writing to the type of dividing fence that is to be erected and that fence does not exceed 2400 millimetres in height and is designed by a suitably qualified structural engineer and constructed in accordance with that design; or - (ii) The dividing fence is determined to be a sufficient fence, for the purposes of the Dividing Fences Act 1961, by a magistrates court, under the Dividing Fences Act 1961; or - (iii) The approval of the local government has been obtained for such a fence.
+- (1) A person shall not erect a dividing fence or a boundary fence that is not a sufficient fence. unless - (a) in respect of a dividing fence - (i) All the owners of land that the dividing fence separates agree in writing to the type of dividing fence that is to be erected and that fence does not exceed 2400 millimetres in height and is designed by a suitably qualified structural engineer and constructed in accordance with that design; or - (ii) The dividing fence is determined to be a sufficient fence, for the purposes of the Dividing Fences Act 1961, by a magistrates court, under the Dividing Fences Act 1961; or - (iii) The approval of the local government has been obtained for such a fence.

-- (2) Pursuant to section 24 of the Dividing Fences Act 1961 and subject to sub-clauses (3) and (4), a sufficient fence - (a) on a Residential lot is a dividing fence or a boundary fence constructed and maintained in accordance with the specifications and requirements of Schedule 2; and - (b) on a Commercial lot or Industrial lot is a dividing fence or a boundary fence constructed and maintained in accordance with the specifications and requirements of Schedule 3. - (3) Where a fence is erected on or near the boundary between a Residential lot and a Commercial lot or Industrial lot, a sufficient fence is a dividing fence constructed and maintained in accordance with the specifications and requirements of Schedule 2. - (4) Unless an authorised person determines otherwise, a sufficient fence on a boundary between lots other than those specified in sub-clauses (2) and (3) is a dividing fence constructed in accordance with the specifications and requirements of Schedule 2.
+- (2) Pursuant to section 24 of the Dividing Fences Act 1961 and subject to sub-clauses (3) and (4), a sufficient fence - (a) on a Residential lot is a dividing fence or a boundary fence constructed and maintained in accordance with the specifications and requirements of Schedule 2; and - (b) on a Commercial lot or Industrial lot is a dividing fence or a boundary fence constructed and maintained in accordance with the specifications and requirements of Schedule 3. - (3) Where a fence is erected on or near the boundary between a Residential lot and a Commercial lot or Industrial lot, a sufficient fence is a dividing fence constructed and maintained in accordance with the specifications and requirements of Schedule 2. - (4) Unless an authorised person determines otherwise, a sufficient fence on a boundary between lots other than those specified in sub-clauses (2) and (3) is a dividing fence constructed in accordance with the specifications and requirements of Schedule 2. - (5) Notwithstanding any other provisions in this local law, a dividing fence or boundary fence constructed of masonry, stone or concrete shall be a sufficient fence only if it is designed by a suitably qualified structural engineer and constructed in accordance with that design where - (a) it is greater than 1800 millimetres in height; or - (b) the Building Surveyor so requires. - (6) Notwithstanding any other provision in this local law, a dividing fence or boundary fence shall not exceed 1800 millimetres in height unless the approval of the local government has been obtained to such a fence.